 - A Ranging/Sidelink Positioning request issued by the Application server is supported.
-The request supports indication for both relative positioning between two UEs identified in the requests and absolute positioning.
+The request supports indication for both relative positioning between two UEs identified in the requests and absolute positioning and the request may include new ranging/sidelink positioning parameters (e.g. QoS related events regarding accuracy, latency for distance and/or direction measurements).
 The result is returned to the Application server.